Home

 Building a component that exports an interface

-exporting a function.)
+together.
 Let's expand our example

 world to export an interface rather than directly